2016 Water Resources Art & Poetry Contest Guidelines

 Entries will be judged based on creativity in interpreting one or more of the contest themes, accuracy of information, originality, and skill.

-Entries will be displayed in various formats at the award ceremony in May.
+Entries will be displayed in various formats at the celebration in May.

 Teachers and principals will be notified by mid-April if any student participants from their school have been selected as student winners.
 In addition, all student participants will be invited to attend the celebration in May where they will all be recognized for their hard work.